Harshak-1744/ES6-features/features.md

 ES6, also known as ECMAScript 2015, introduced several new features and improvements to JavaScript.
 Below are some of the notable features:

 ## Arrow Functions
-A concise syntax for writing functions, using the "=>" symbol.
+The arrow function is a simple  way of writing functions, using the "=>" symbol.
 This simplifies function expressions and ensures lexical scoping.

 ## Classes
 ES6 introduced class syntax, providing a more familiar and structured way to create objects and define their behavior, similar to other object-oriented programming languages.